Calling in the Four Directions (Script)

 Closing the Circle

-“We thank the East, South, West, and North for your presence and blessings.
+“We thank the four directions, the North, West, South and East for your presence and blessings.
 We release the energies of above, below and within.
+Thank you for being with us today and guiding us into our highest alignment.
 We release you with gratitude.
 Blessed be.”

 Calling in the directions fosters grounding, centers your energy, and connects you to the natural and spiritual worlds.
 While traditions vary, the heart of the practice is universal: intention and reverence.